-It is recommended that where a mortgagee is selling land that is affected by a caveat, solicitors and others acting in the matter carefully read the caveats and resolve any issues as early as possible in the process to avoid delay and additional costs.
+It is recommended that where a mortgagee is sellingland that is affected by a caveat, solicitors and others acting in the matter carefully read the caveats and resolve any issues as early as possible in the process to avoid delay and additional costs.

-A withdrawal of caveat should be obtained where there is doubt as to whether a caveat is one which comes within section 74H(5)(g) of the Act.
-NSW LRS does not provide confirmation of whether caveats will be lapsed pursuant to section 59 of the Act.
+A withdrawal of caveat should be obtained Where there is doubt as to whether a caveat is one which comes within s.74H (5) (g).